art2url/quasar-contact-app/landing/README.md

 - **Interactive Components** with smooth animations and touch/swipe support
 - **Mobile Menu System** with responsive navigation and accessibility
 - **Carousel Functionality** with touch gestures and keyboard navigation
-- **Alpha Banner Management** with user preferences and dismissal tracking
+- **Beta Banner Management** with user preferences and dismissal tracking
 - **Intersection Observer Animations** for smooth scroll-triggered effects

 ## 🚀 Quick Start